 ComReg provides a price comparison tool which allows consumers to compare fixed line telephone charges across all providers.
 The site helps consumers to select the optimum phone package, based on their individual usage.

-Businesses may experience instances where their business telephone system (a Private Branch Exchange or PBX) is hacked and the business is faced with larger than normal bills for calls made by the parties hacking their system.
+A business may experience an instance where the business telephone system has been hacked and the business has been faced with large bills for calls made over their lines by the person/persons hacking the system.

-The business must formally report the matter to An Garda Síochána and provide the Garda PULSE number to their service provider.
+The business must formally report the matter to An Garda Síochána.

 Most service providers charge per megabyte or kilobyte of data accessed and where a consumer has not elected to go on a specific package, the charges can be very high.